What is an Annual Review?

 What if I don’t receive an Annual Review decision or plan within the timescale?

-The local authority are expected to follow the lawful process (outlined from chapter 9.166 in the SEND Code of Practice 2015).
+The local authority are expected to follow the lawful process (summarised from chapter 9.166 in the SEND Code of Practice 2015).

-If you have requested a setting to be named and the decision has been delayed, you may wish to request the local authority issue a final EHC plan – to enable your rights to mediation and/or appealing to the SEND Tribunal.
+If you have requested a setting to be named and the decision has been delayed, you may wish to highlight the lawful timescale and request the local authority issue a final EHC plan – to enable your rights to mediation and/or appealing to the SEND Tribunal.

 IPSEA have some useful model letters